 What is a project benefit?

 The Project Management Institute defines benefits as ‘an outcome of actions or behaviours that provide utility, value, or a positive change to the intended recipient.’
-They are achieved through the operations stage of a project and are defined during the early stages of the project proposal process.
+We achieve benefits through the operations stage of a project.
+Often, we define expected benefits during the early stages of the project proposal process.

 Project benefits are not always financial or tangible.
-They can be divided into three different categories across a spectrum from Hard Benefits, to Quantifiable and Measurable Benefits, to Soft Benefits.
+We can categorise benefits into three different categories: Hard Benefits, Quantifiable and Measurable Benefits, and Soft Benefits.

-The benefits that can be either tangible or intangible but its value can be quantified with sufficient evidence.
+1. Quantifiable and Measurable Benefits: Benefits can be either tangible or intangible, but their value can be quantified with sufficient evidence.

 Example: Reducing manual processing time by 15%

-- Soft Benefits: these are often intangible benefits that can only be observed and depend on human experience or judgement to assess its impact.
-Soft benefits typically fall into two types – assessable (ie. through surveys or indirect assessments) or perceivable (ie. image, feeling or emotional changes determined by observations)
+1. Soft Benefits: These are often intangible benefits that can only be observed and depend on human experience or judgement to assess its impact.
+Soft benefits typically fall into two types – assessable (i.e. through surveys or indirect assessments) or perceivable (ie. image, feeling, or emotional changes determined by observations)

 A benefit is thus a measurable gain or advantage.
 However, while activities and projects may have multiple benefits, this does not mean that they have value to the organisation.